mfp20/metalpi/INSTALL.md

 ## Build vc4 toolchain

 The repo includes the [vc4-toolchain](https://github.com/itszor/vc4-toolchain) submodule.
-Be sure to pull the submodules then change dir to the submodule folder and edit `buildall.sh` to disable CGEN, changing
+Be sure to pull the submodules then run

-`WITHCGEN="--enable-cgen-maint"`

-in

-`WITHCGEN=`

-Then run

 `$ ./build-all.sh 2>&1 | tee build.log`